-Believe it or not, I am now SIX WEEKS into Operation Declutter.
-That’s right, six weeks.
-It’s still not anywhere near finished, but you know what, that’s ok.
+Believe it or not, I am now six whole weeks into Operation Declutter.
+It’s still nowhere near finished, but you know what, that’s ok.
 The Easter holidays interrupted progress for a fortnight, as it was pretty impossible to do any real work on it with a small person running around mid-purge.
 Still, it’s finally time for back to school, which means I can pull my finger back out and try and head towards the light at the end of the tunnel.

-So far I’ve managed to declutter a lot more stuff than I was expecting to, and while it’s not 100% there yet, I feel like I can put together a guide of sorts for anyone wanting to tackle their own clutter mountain.
-So, without further ado, it’s time to write down what I’ve learned so far in this, the ultimate guide to decluttering.
+So far I’ve managed to declutter a lot more than I was expecting to, and while it’s not 100% there yet, I feel like I can put together a guide of sorts for anyone wanting to tackle their own clutter mountain.
+So, without further ado, it’s time to write down what I’ve learned so far in this ultimate guide to decluttering.

 Remember, I’m no expert on how to completely purge your home of clutter, but if you’d like to find out more then keep reading!

 Mantra number 1: this is not a Spring Clean.
 Yes, there’ll be some cleaning involved, but the main purpose of decluttering is to actually purge your home of the stuff.
 Lots of it.
 What you’ll find if you approach this task with the idea of it being a spring clean, is that you’ll have a nice smelling, tidy-ish-looking home…that’s still cluttered to bits.